-The ability to protect the integrity of The Group has a dedicated IT security function which continuously confidential business or customer data which tests and monitors our technology systems to detect and block is collected, used, stored, and disposed of in viruses and other threats to the security of our data.
-Employees are the course of business operations, and the regularly trained on the importance of maintaining effective cyber n strategy p's vision is to be Australia's leading integrated resort The Group is making substantial investments in developing mproved venue facilities in all key markets, diversifying sources and in improving the customer service capabilities ees.
+The Group has a dedicated IT security function which continuously tests and monitors our technology systems to detect and block viruses and other threats to the security of our data.
+Employees are regularly trained on the importance of maintaining effective cyber security and data privacy processes.